GiggleLiu/ScientificComputingForPhysicists/contents/chap1/git.md

 - **Issue** is relatively simple, it is a way to report a bug or request a feature.
 - **Pull request** (resource: [how to create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)) is a way to propose changes to a repository and discuss them with others.
 It is also a way to merge code from source branch to target branch.
 The source branch can be a branch in the same repository or a branch in a **forked repository** - a copy of the repository in your account.
 Forking a repository is needed when you want to propose changes to a repository that you do not have write access to.

-!!! note pull requests or push directly to main branch?
+> **FAQ: Should I make a pull requests or push directly to main branch?**
+>
-    To update the main branch, one should use pull requests as much as possible, even if you have write access to the repository, because it is a good practice to discuss the changes with others before merging them to the main branch.
+> To update the main branch, one should use pull requests as much as possible, even if you have write access to the repository.
+It is a good practice to discuss the changes with others before merging them to the main branch.
+A pull request also makes the changes more traceable, which is useful when you want to revert the changes.

 ### Summary: a cheat sheet